Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-Christiana says a few months ago
+Christiana says 10 months ago

 Hi i would like to get to know more about the treatment and which stage is best to take.
 My mum is in smouldering myeloma.
 Doctors have been saying that most prob next yr she will start chemo.
 She is igA kappa.
 Can you kindly advice further